 Recently, advances in bioengineering and genomics allow wastewater from treatment plants or sewers to be used to detect viruses shed through the feces of infected people.
 This type of surveillance acts as an early-warning system and data produced by CoVaRR-Net groups have shown promise in detecting emerging virus variants.
 CoVaRR-Net is using cutting-edge technologies to enable intensive wastewater screening in combination with systematically screening all positive COVID-19 samples for variant signatures in a geographically matched region (for example, the Greater Toronto Area (GTA)).
 This provides an unparalleled opportunity to identify whether a specific variant is emerging in a specific area of the city.

-This pilot project, led by CoVaRR-Net’s Pillar 4: Viral Genomics and Sequencing, in collaboration with Pillar 5: Computational Biology and Modelling, and in partnership with Illumina Inc., involves academic and public health researchers in Vancouver, Toronto, Ottawa and Montreal.
+This pilot project, led by CoVaRR-Net’s Pillar 4: Viral Genomics and Sequencing, in collaboration with Pillar 5: Computational Analysis, Modelling and Evolutionary Outcomes (CAMEO), and in partnership with Illumina Inc., involves academic and public health researchers in Vancouver, Toronto, Ottawa and Montreal.
 It aims to: